mendozg/bitraam/contrib/osx/README.md

 - We recommend creating a VM with a macOS guest, e.g. using VirtualBox, and building there.
 - The guest should run macOS 11.7.10 (that specific version).
-- The unix username should be `vagrant`, and `electrum` should be cloned directly to the user's home dir: `/Users/vagrant/electrum`.
+- The unix username should be `vagrant`, and `bitraam` should be cloned directly to the user's home dir: `/Users/vagrant/bitraam`.
 - Builders need to use the same version of Xcode; and note that full Xcode and Xcode commandline tools differ!
   We use the Xcode CLI tools as installed by brew. (version 13.2)